GlobalParametrics/GPDataSources/README.md

 An overview of data sources used by Global Parametrics for index development

 ## GP Data Classes
 GP maintains a repository of climatology, forecast, and extreme event data that is useful for assessing risk from geophysical phenomena.
-These datasets are broadly characterized with the following nomenclature:
+These datasets are broadly characterized in the following data classes:
 - Weather (WX)
 - Tropical Cyclone (TC)
 - Earthquake (EQ)